EmmanuelCorrales/emmanuelcorrales.github.io/_posts/2019-10-11-how-to-remove-git-submodules.md

 git push origin master
 ```

-There you have it!
-You have succesfully removed the submodule from your local
+There you have it, You have succesfully removed the submodule from your local
 git repo.